alhanampi/liteflix/README.md

 - A node backend, so real users can be created, and the custom movies can be stored in a DB.
 - Save to favorites, clicking on a heart icon, and of course, also removing them!
 - Languages! i18n seems to be trickier on nextJS than it is on React.
+- Infinite click on thumbnails: for now it works only for the main screens, but it should work for the recommended series and movies too!
 - More animations!
 - Series episodes separated by seasons.
 - User profiles.